48 Hours in Toronto: Ultimate Travel Guide

 The Drake Hotel

-Situated in the vibrant Queen West neighborhood, the Drake hotel Toronto ($400 per night) offers a unique and contemporary boutique experience.
+Situated in the vibrant Queen West neighborhood, the Drake Hotel Toronto ($400 per night) offers a unique and contemporary boutique experience.
 The hotel is deeply integrated with the local arts community, featuring rotating exhibits and live music performances.
 Guest rooms are compact but artfully designed, reflecting a blend of vintage and modern styles.
 It is not as budget-friendly as the other options below but it offers you a unique experience if you want to spend a weekend in Toronto!

 Where to Eat in Toronto